aleemont/PHPBookingSystem/README.md

    ***NOTICE!***
     ***YOU WILL NEED TO CHANGE SOME VARIABLES NAMES OR VALUES TO MAKE "testPHPMA_PDO.php" WORK***

-If you need a ready-to-use version of this project contact me via email: alesandro.monticelli@live.it
+If you need a ready-to-use version of this project contact me via email: alessandro.monticelli@live.it

 Updates: